-Just over 90 years ago, in 1934 an idea was birthed in the minds of some stalwarts from the SDA church in Jointwood.
-This led them on a journey across Cockpit terrain to the lush Nassau Valley where is nestled the district of Siloah.
-E.R.E Anderson, Alexander Allen and T. Walcott were among those who laboured tirelessly through visitations and diligent bible studies to introduce persons of the community to the Sabbath truth.
+Just over 90 years ago, in 1934, an idea was birthed in the minds of several stalwarts from the SDA Church in Jointwood.
+This led them on a journey across the Cockpit terrain to the lush Nassau Valley, where the district of Siloah is nestled.
+E.R.E.
+Anderson, Alexander Allen, and T. Walcott were among those who laboured tirelessly through visitations and diligent Bible studies to introduce members of the community to the Sabbath truth.

-Having been given such a solid foundation those who came in later years were enthused to carry on the church’s mission of honoring God, edifying the saints and evangelizing the world.
-As we reflect on our heritage, on the sacrifices made by men and women who had only feet or bicycles as transportation, had only lanterns or moonlight but were never deterred by weather or terrain, we raise our thanksgiving like Samuel saying, “Hitherto hath God helped us.”
+Having been given such a solid foundation, those who came in later years were inspired to carry on the church’s mission of honoring God, edifying the saints, and evangelizing the world.
+As we reflect on our heritage and on the sacrifices made by men and women who had only their feet or bicycles for transportation and relied on lanterns or moonlight, yet were never deterred by weather or terrain, we raise our thanksgiving like Samuel, saying, “Hitherto hath the Lord helped us.”

 PIONEERS AND LEADERS